 A Day in the Life of Your Residency

-To help you envision your life during a residency, view a recent schedule from London and St. Petersburg.
+To help you envision your life during a residency, view a recent schedule from a European immersion.
 Some days you may begin by attending breakfast with a C-level executive who will discuss how the political landscape and adoption of a single currency has effected doing business in Europe.
 Then, you'll go to class; and afterwards, you'll break into teams to work on an assignment.
 The day will culminate with a Q&A with a local business leader.

 Learn what to expect after a residency in your distance learning period.